KillingSpark/sparklauncher/Readme.md

 Maybe set a kayboard shortcut or whatever.

 ## Notes ##
-in your home directory will be a file .sparklauncher which holds the info what you started how often.
+In your home directory will be a file .sparklauncher which holds the info what you started how often.
 Delete it to reset. if the launcher crashes maybe the lockfile that prevents multiple instances might be still there preventing it from opening, delete ~/.sparklauncherlock to make it available again. this shouldnt happen tho.